-Where independent replications are performed, the model computations are normally contained in some region or group of regions of the spreadsheet.
-Since a recalculation produces a replication, we need to do a series of recalculations of the spreadsheet and save the outputs after each recalculation to perform the replications.
-There are several ways to accomplish this.
-If the model computations can be put in a single row, we can just copy this row the appropriate number of times, so each recalculation produces all replications at once.
-If the computations in the model are more involved and cannot be placed on a single row, we can use the Table command in the Data menu to tell the spreadsheet to go through an iterative recalculation, storing the values of the outputs between each recalculation.
-To setup the data table, first create a column of numbers having values from 1 to the number of replications you will perform.
-Excel and most other spreadsheets have an easy way to create a column or row of consecutive numbers.
+If the computations in the model are more involved and cannot be placed on a single row, we can use the Table command in the Data menu to tell the spreadsheet to go through an iterative recalculation, storing the values of the outputs after each recalculation.
+To use the Data-Table command, you must frst create a rectangular range of cells to hold the model outputs.
+Start by creating a column of numbers having values from 1 to the number of replications you will perform.
+ExcelTMand most other spreadsheets have an easy way to create a column or row of consecutive numbers.
 Above each adjacent column to the right, place a formula that will produce the value of a specific output.
 The design is for each row of this table to contain the replication number in the first column and the outputs, i.e., observations on each performance measure, for that replication in the adjacent columns.

-Actually running the replications involves using a command such as the Data-Table command to tell the spreadsheet to run the recalculations.
+To actually run the replications, select the Data menu, then select the Table option.
 This command was originally created to perform "what-if" scenarios as described above by substituting each value in the first column into a specific cell, recalculating the spreadsheet, and recording the values of other cells that depend upon the substituted value adjacent to the substituted value.
 In our case, the contents of each cell in the first column of the data table is just a replication number, and since the replications are independent and identically distributed, the replication number is not actually used in recalculation.
-However, the recalculation will cause all random variate sampling formulas to re-execute, producing a new value for all random variates and thus new values for all outputs that are independent of those for all other replications.
-The Data-Table command produces a dialog asking where you want to put the input value.
-You can select any unused cell and click "OK".
-The data table containing the results of the replications will fill quickly.
-When it is finished, each column of this table except the first will contain all of the observations on a specific performance measure.
+However, the recalculation will cause all random variate sampling formulas to re-execute, producing a new observation for each random variate and thus new observations for all outputs that are statistically independent of those for all other replications.
+The Data-Table command presents a dialog asking where you want to put the input value.
+Click in the field labelled "Column Input Cell" and select any unused cell, then click "OK".
+The data table containing the replications will fill quickly.
+When it is finished, each column of this table except the left-most will contain all of the observations on a specific performance measure.
 It is not difficult to do thousands, or even tens of thousands, of replications in this way.

-In a dynamic simulation, the output values are observed periodically over time.
+In a dynamic simulation, the output values are observed periodically over time or in sequence.
 For example, in an inventory model, the costs incurred might be observed at the end of each week.
 In addition, each output observation will depend in some way on the previous outputs.
 If each period's computations can be placed in a single row, then the next period's computations are constructed from the contents of the cells in the previous row.
 Once the computations for a representative set of periods are setup, i.e., once a representative row is entered, the row(s) can be copied, thus extending the time span of the model and producing the desired number of periodic observations.
 As a result, the sequence of dependent output observations in the simulation will be contained in one or more columns of the spreadsheet.
-Chapter 3 of (Seila, Ceric, and Tadikamalla 2003) has some examples of dynamic models implemented in a spreadsheet.
+Chapter 3 of Seila, Ceric, and Tadikamalla (2003) has some examples of dynamic models implemented in a spreadsheet.

-4.3 Analyze the Data
+4.4 Analyze the data